-To date, we have identified a contiguous area greater than 50km of epithermal and porphyry-related alteration across this gold-silver-copper district, including a large silver-gold resource at the project's KCD deposit and three closely-situated copper-gold porphyries.
-The principal focus of the Company at TV Tower has been on i) the Kayalı-Karaayı zone at the southern end of the tenure, host to a largely contiguous, oxidized epithermal gold system stretching over four km east to west, and the Valley and Hilltop copper-gold porphyries, and ii) the KCD gold-silver deposit in the north.
+To date, we have identified a contiguous area greater than 50 km of epithermal and porphyry-related alteration across this gold-silver-copper district, including a large silver-gold resource at the project's KCD deposit and three closely-situated copper-gold porphyries.
+The principal focus of the Company at TV Tower has been on i) the Kayalı-Karaayı zone at the southern end of the tenure, host to a largely contiguous, oxidized epithermal gold system stretching over 4 km east to west, and the Valley and Hilltop copper-gold porphyries, and ii) the KCD gold-silver deposit in the north.
 There remain multiple untested targets across the rest of the tenure.
 The Company received approved drilling permits in December 2016 providing the ability to drill test several identified high-conviction targets, and to carry out resource definition drilling on the property.

-The initial 2018 budget at TV Tower is \$1.00 million (our share: \$0.60 million), and includes field exploration activities, permitting and tenure management costs, and community and social relations activities.
-Our share of expenditures for the three months ended March 31, 2018 totalled \$0.11 million (December 31, 2017: \$0.56 million).
+The 2018 budget at TV Tower is \$0.89 million (our share: \$0.53 million), and includes field exploration activities, permitting and tenure management costs, and community and social relations activities.
+Our share of expenditures, including non-cash items, for the six months ended June 30, 2018 totalled \$0.17 million (December 31, 2017: \$0.56 million).
+Liberty maintains funding for its Turkish properties in U.S. dollars and converts to Turkish Lira on an as-needed basis.